krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

     `throw fastify.httpErrors.badRequest()` or `reply.badRequest()`

 15. Never forget to call `.json()` at the end of `got()` request. `got()` only returns a stream.

+16. Search `routes options` on fastify site to find out how to set validations in the route option.

+17. Don't forget the **FIRST** property of the schema is **schema** !